Miserlou/Helix/docs/_posts/2022-12-27-introducing-helix.markdown

 There are different layers of abstraction with which these problems can be approached.
 One could imagine exploring this question with a massive, multi-modal embedding, like CLIP but for hundreds of modalities at once.
 Though I'm sure something like this will come along soon, it will likely require massive amounts of data and hundreds of millions of dollars to train.

 Instead, we can approach the problem at a higher level - ignore the internal mechanisms of a module and instead concern ourselves with its capabilities and connections.
 After all, a Turing machine doesn't care what kind of kind of tape it uses, it could be magnetic, silicon, aquatic, or cells in Conway's Game of Life running inside of Minecraft running on a cellular phone in the Pope's pocket.
+Perhaps this is also true for consciousness.

 <!-- ## Project Goals